Most Stroke Victims Arrive at Hospital Too Late for Drug Therapy

 Co-authors are Emi Wantable and Sara Jones from Yale, Norrina Allen from Northwestern University, Jackie Dostal from University HealthSystem Consortium, and Larry Goldstein from Duke University.

-*News Release by Yale School of Public Health: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Yale School of Public Health).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.